AlphaSense: How the AI Market Intelligence Platform Works

 In a data-driven economy, market intelligence – the timely gathering and analysis of information about companies, industries, and macro trends – is critical for strategic decision-making.
 Corporate strategists, financial analysts, and consultants must monitor an ever-growing deluge of content (SEC filings, earnings transcripts, sell-side research reports, news articles, journal publications, patent data, etc.) to identify opportunities, risks, and inflection points.
 Traditional research methods (manual Google searches, email archives, fragmented databases) have proven insufficient in scope or speed.
 This has led to the rise of specialized market intelligence platforms that aggregate diverse content and provide advanced search capabilities.

 AlphaSense, founded in 2011 and based in New York City, positions itself as a next-generation AI-driven solution to this challenge ([1]).
 According to the company, its mission is to “empower organizations to make data-driven decisions with confidence” by leveraging artificial intelligence and NLP to unlock insights buried in unstructured documents ([1]).
-As one summary puts it, AlphaSense is “a search engine for market intelligence” that “transforms how decisions are made by the world’s leading corporations and financial institutions” ([13]) ([1]).
-The platform is cited as being “trusted by over 2,000 enterprise customers” (as of 2021) ([1]) and, more recently, over 6,000 enterprises ([2]).
+As one summary puts it, AlphaSense is “a search engine for market intelligence” that “transforms how decisions are made by the world’s leading corporations and financial institutions” ([15]) ([1]).
+The platform is cited as being “trusted by over 2,000 enterprise customers” (as of 2021) ([1]) and, as of late 2025, over 6,500 enterprises ([2]).

-Alongside its financial ascent, AlphaSense has expanded its organizational footprint.
-As of 2025, the platform’s staff exceeds 1,000 employees across offices in the U.S., UK, Finland, Germany, India and beyond ([18]) ([12]).
-Its customer roster includes “88% of the S&P 100” ([19]) ([2]), all of the largest U.S. banks and consultancies, and numerous Fortune 500 companies across sectors such as technology, healthcare, energy and industrials ([19]) ([20]).
-AlphaSense’s brand has become synonymous with the AI-driven intelligence stack for enterprise research, often ranking at the top of industry surveys (e.g. #1 in Customer Satisfaction for Financial Research on G2’s summer 2024 report).
+Alongside its financial ascent, AlphaSense has expanded its organizational footprint dramatically.
+As of early 2026, the company employs approximately 2,900 people across offices in 10 cities on 6 continents – including the U.S., UK, Finland, Germany, India, and Singapore ([24]).
+In early 2026, AlphaSense relocated its global headquarters to a new flagship office at Hudson Yards in New York City, reflecting the company’s rapid growth ([25]).
+Its customer roster includes “88% of the S&P 100” ([26]), all of the largest U.S. banks and consultancies, and numerous Fortune 500 companies across sectors such as technology, healthcare, energy and industrials – including Google, JP Morgan, Pfizer, Microsoft, Nvidia, UBS, and Unilever ([2]).
+AlphaSense has been named to the Forbes 2025 Cloud 100 (top 25) and ranked in the top 10 on the CNBC Disruptor 50 list ([2]), while continuing to rank at the top of G2 industry surveys for Customer Satisfaction in Financial Research.

 In this context, we examine how AlphaSense works and how it is perceived by its users and industry observers.
 We begin with an in-depth look at the platform’s technical capabilities and content coverage, proceed to analyze user feedback and performance data, present illustrative case studies, and conclude by considering the implications of AlphaSense’s approach for the future of market research.